 The cases illustrate that an overlay of legal controls on work performance can make already tough independent contractor vs. employee characterization determinations tougher still.
-Usually, that will require reference to applicable law, and evaluation whether the putative employer merely tracks the law or goes beyond it.
-However, that problem can be exacerbated when legal or regulatory standards are amorphous.
+Usually, this will require reference to applicable law, and evaluation whether the putative employer merely tracks the law or goes beyond it.
+However, this problem can be exacerbated where legal or regulatory standards are amorphous.

-For example, how should one evaluate a requirement that sales people receive training that is "thorough and adequate"?
-Although rules from regulatory bodies ought not to bespeak employment, a exactly what is required by the government's rules may not be clear.
-In that circumstance, it may be particularly difficult to fairly determine whether the employer is merely trying to duplicate legal requirements, or inject its own standards as well.
+For example, how should one evaluate a requirement that sales people receive training that is "thorough and adequate?"
+Although rules from regulatory bodies ought not to bespeak employment, exactly what is required by the government's rules may not be clear.
+In such a circumstance, it may be particularly difficult to fairly determine whether the employer is merely trying to duplicate legal requirements, or inject its own standards as well.

 In theory, rules imposed by law should be neutral to contractor-employee determinations.
 In fact, at least in the context of labor and employment law decisions, the courts have consistently held that governmental regulations do not evidence control by the employer.
-14 Rules imposed by the government constitute supervision not by the employer, but rather by the state.
-15
+Rules imposed by the government constitutes supervision not by the employer but rather by the state.

-However, even a seemingly sensible rule may be very difficult to apply in practice.
-For example, suppose a multistate employer requires independent contractor and employee painters alike to wear protective gear when spraying.
-Further, suppose that the protection is not required in 2 of the 15 states in which the employer operates, but uniformity and ease of administration explain the company's uniform policy.
+However, even such a seemingly sensible rule may be very difficult to apply in practice.
+For example, suppose a multi-state employer requires independent contractor and employee painters alike to wear protective gear when spraying.
+Further, suppose that such protection is not required in two of the 15 states in which the employer operates, but uniformity and ease of administration explain the company's uniform policy.

-Although technically this may mean the employer's safety rules fall outside of the protective umbrella of legal requirements in the two nonconforming states, perhaps this kind of discrepancy should not be held against the company in a worker-classification dispute.
-Alternatively, perhaps it should be held against the company only in those two states.
+Although technically this may make the employer's safety rules not within the protective umbrella of legal requirements in the two nonconforming states, perhaps this kind of discrepancy should not be held against the company in a worker classification dispute.
+Alternatively, perhaps it should be held against the company only in these two states.
 The answer remains unclear.

-At the very least, when worker-status issues are examined, the presence of laws and regulations that affect that relationship must be considered.
+At the very least, where worker status issues are examined, the presence of laws and regulations that impact that relationship must be considered.
 The case law (at least in the labor and employment law field) demonstrates that a legal regime should not be treated as employer control, but rather as control by the pertinent legal authority.
-How applicable those authorities are in federal and state tax law, tort cases, and so forth, however, is also unclear.
+How applicable these authorities are in federal and state tax law, tort cases, etc., however, is also unclear.

-Although legal controls should generally be discounted in making worker-status determinations, the extent to which variations between an employer's rules and legal requirements should be examined, and particularly whether any variations should be strictly construed against the employer, are largely unclear.
+Although such legal controls should generally be discounted in making worker status determinations, the extent to which variations between an employer's rules and legal requirements should be examined, and particularly whether any such variations should be strictly construed against the employer, are largely unclear.
 The authorities have thus far examined this issue in the context of federal labor and employment laws.
-However, the same issues may be expected to arise in federal and state tax cases, and in state tort law cases.
-Those issues may also impact
+However, the same issues may be expected to arise in federal and state tax cases, state tort law cases, and in legal disputes between the workers themselves and the company over their true status as either independent contractors or employees.